DiscipleTools/disciple-tools-theme/README.md

 The commit team will shape the development of Disciple.Tools, and is currently implementing generational mapping, a mobile app with offline use, and people group tracking.

 ## Purpose
-There needs to exist a simple, low-cost, highly distributable DRM that is tailored to the process of using digital marketing to accelerate disciple making movements.
-Most DRM solutions are too expensive to be used by small volunteer teams, and they often require significant configuration and development to implement.
+There needs to exist a simple, low-cost, highly distributable CRM that is tailored to the process of using digital marketing to accelerate disciple making movements.
+Most CRM solutions are too expensive to be used by small volunteer teams, and they often require significant configuration and development to implement.
 This project is attempting to make a rapid launch, low cost system that is tailored for movements.

 ## Platform
 We are building on the Wordpress platform because of its open-source availability, simplicity of installation, numerous low cost hosting options, multi-lingual support, substantial configurability and customization, giant development community and resources, native REST API, mobile readiness, and healthy market place for distributing themes and plugins.